Most new Brand Managers mistakenly think this role is about managing others, but more importantly, you must transition from do-er to owner.

 6. Poor communicators, with management or partners

-You fail to warn your boss when there is a potential problem adequately.
-Moreover, when you leave your manager in the dark, it will upset your boss, the information comes to your manager from someone else.
+You fail to warn your boss when there is a potential problem.
+When you leave your manager in the dark, it will upset your boss, the information comes to your manager from someone else.
 If you don’t keep your partners aware of what’s going on, you will leave them feeling confused.

 7. Never follow your instincts